Prayers, Quips and Quotes: St. Joachim & St. Anne, Feast Day July 26

 St. Bonaventure

-The feast day of St. Bonaventure is celebrated on July 15.
+The Feast Day of St. Bonaventure is celebrated on July 15.

 St. Bonaventure was born in 1218 in Bagnorgio, Latium.
 His name at birth was John of Fidanza.
 He was the son of a doctor.
-When he was young, he suffered from a serious illness.
+When he was young, he suffered from a serious intestinal illness.
 His distraught mother took him to St. Francis of Assisi to ask for healing prayers.
 When healed, St. Francis exclaimed “O-Buono ventura!”
 (O good fortune!)
 From then on he was known as Bonaventure.

 St. Bonaventure studied philosophy and theology in Paris.
 He entered the Franciscan order in 1243 at age 22.
 He later became a bishop.
 Pope Sixtus V inscribed him Doctor of the church in 1557.